Moodkiller/MPV-Made-Easy/README.md

 One of the nicest features of MPV is that it requires no installation and can be run from its own folder (portable).
 1. Clone or download this repo.
 2. Unzip to your desired location.
-3. Run updater.bat (this will download the latest MPV GUI build from the source stated below and youtube-dl if you pressed 'y' when prompted).
+3. Run updater.bat (this will download the latest MPV GUI build from the source stated below and `youtube-dl` OR `yt-dlp` if you pressed 'y' when prompted).
 4. Optional: Run installer/mpv-install.bat as administrator to set file associations.
+5. Optional: See below for Hexchat NowPlaying integration.

 # Hexchat Integration:

-Hexchats latest version (2.14.1) doesn't have any built in "now playing" plugins to use.
+Hexchats latest version (2.16.1) doesn't have any built in "now playing" plugins to use.
 And as of this version, the default MPC-HC "now-playing" script doesn't function.
 I have included a modified version of an MPV now playing script from github user, FichteFoll, in this pack.
+Note: This has been modified with some QOL adjustments and pretifying.
+Not to mention this will also work when streaming video.
 A prerequisite, Python 3.6 needs to be enabled/selected when you install Hexchat.
 If you have Hexchat already installed, no problem, just re-run the installer and choose Python 3.x from the Custom Installation screen (right at the bottom).

-1. Right-click and copy the file 'mpv_np.py' (located in 'Hexchat plugin') from the downloaded pack.
+1. Right-click and copy the file 'mpv_np.py' (located in 'Hexchat addon' folder) from the downloaded pack.
 2. Press the Windows key+R and type '%APPDATA%\HexChat' and press enter.
 3. Paste the copied file into the 'addons' folder.
 4. In Hexchat go to Window > Plugins and Scripts > Load and browse to your addons folder where you pasted 'mpv_np.py'.
 Normally this is 'C:\Users\moodkiller\AppData\Roaming\HexChat\addons'